 Analyze the Spots

 In this part we’ll return to the ROI manager where the information about the cell boundaries are stored.
 First, focus on the binary image of spots we made in the part above (Figure 3) and then select the first cell in the ROI manager.
 This will draw a yellow boundary around the area of the first cell (Figure 4).
 Then you can easily count the number of spots within the cell (marked with the yellow boundary) by selecting Analyze->Analyze particles.
 There are several options available.
 For example, you can limit the analysis to a certain subset of spots based on size and shape.
 We’ll just stick to the defaults here.

-To get detailed information for each individual spot, select Display results – you would need this if you want to draw a histogram of size distribution of the spots.
+To get detailed information for each individual spot, select Display results – you would need this if you want to draw a histogram of the size distribution of the spots.
 But let’s keep to the total counts per cell only, by selecting Summarize and unchecking all other options.
 A table with results will open – don’t close it, as the results for other cells will add to it.
 Now repeat this for all other cells: select the next cell in the ROI manager and then Analyze Particles.
-Export the table of results to xls file and open in your favorite spreadsheet software.
+Export the table of results to xls file and open it in your favorite spreadsheet software.

-In this article we got a primer on an unbiased approach to quantify images in microscopy.
+In this article, we got a primer on an unbiased approach to quantify images in microscopy.
 The above steps can be fully automated by building image analysis pipelines in some other software, such as CellProfiler.